kjstanding/CS260-Startup/README.md

 - Simon HTML:
     I really enjoyed learning about how SVG's work.
 I played around with the coordinates to get a feel of how it all worked.
 I also did not know that you could include a tab icon in the head of an html document

+- Simon JavaScript:
+    I am most interested in storing data in the browser cache.
+I have been pondering how this was supposed to be done for our startup but its cool to learn how to store data in this way.